The Expressive Power of Tuning Only the Normalization Layers: Introduction

 Tuning only the \acl{BN} layers of a random network is related to learning with random features.
 The works of \citet{Rahimi2008kernel,Rahimi2008UniformAO, Rahimi2008weighted} focused on the power of random features, both theoretically and empirically in the context of kernel methods and later on training neural networks. \cite{andoni14} investigate linear combinations of random features for approximating bounded degree polynomials with complex initialization, through the lens of two layer \acl{relu} networks.
 In the same context, \cite{Bach2017}, \cite{Ji2020} give upper bounds on the width for approximating Lipschitz functions.
 There are other multiple works that give upper bounds on the necessary width for approximating with combinations of random features, different classes of functions \citep{Barron93,KlusowskiBarron2016,Sun2018, hsu2021approximation}.

-Another result considering random features concerns the overparameterized setting: \emph{Stochastic Gradient Descent} tends to leave the first layer almost intact \citep{Du2019}.
-Thus, in the limit the first layer can be considered as randomly initialized \citep{yehudai2019power,Jacot2018neural}.
+Another result considering random features concerns the overparameterized setting for two layer neural networks: \emph{Stochastic Gradient Descent} tends to keep the weights of the first layer close to their initialization \citep{Du2019, yehudai2019power, Jacot2018neural}.
 Building on this, \cite{yehudai2019power} showed that $poly(d)-$overparameterized two layer \acl{relu} neural network with random features can learn polynomials by training the second layer with SGD .

 On the negative side, there is a line of research on impossibility results in the approximation power of two layer \acl{relu} neural networks. \cite{Ghorbani2019} showed the limitation in the high dimensional setting for approximating high degree polynomials. \cite{yehudai2019power} showed that in order to approximate a single \acl{relu} neuron with a two layer \acl{relu} network exponential overparameterization is needed.
 However, \cite{hsu2021approximation} give matching upper and lower bounds on the number of neurons needed to approximate any $L-$Lipschitz function.
 Using a different approximation scheme they achieve polynomial in the dimension bounds for $1-$ Lipschitz functions.